 He said he thought he “could bring some back” on his return to the UK and that the shop could also be a place for him to buy general supplies while in the Philippines.

-Counsel was also asked about some specialist Kevlar boxer shorts he had bought, that claim to prevent damage from bullets and shrapnel.
+Counsel was also asked about some specialist Kevlar underpants he had bought, that claim to prevent damage from bullets and shrapnel.

-Counsell replied that they were to “offer me protection from terrain features such as thorns, spikes, brush.
+Counsell replied that the underpants were to “offer me protection from terrain features such as thorns, spikes, brush.
 It would also offer protection from snake bites.”